codefellows/portland-201d3/ProjectWeekGuide.md

 Once your project has launched, organize the development efforts of your team.

-#### GitHub Issues
+#### GitHub, GitHub Issues, and git
-Both team and individual portions of your Project grade depends partially on your consistent and effective use of GitHub Issues.
+Both team and individual portions of your Project grade depend (partially) on your consistent and effective use of git, GitHub, and GitHub Issues.

 - GitHub Issues
   - Break down user stories and other major tasks into Issues, and scope each new Issue to take about 1 to 2 hours to complete.
   - Use labels and milestones as your team sees fit, but leave all newly created issues unassigned.
   - Use Issues to divide work between team members and to track task status.
+Spread the code development workload evenly between team members in JS, HTML, and CSS.
+Share driving/nagivating, and make sure a fair share of git commits are under each member's github username for all three languages (JS, HTML, CSS). **JS code** carries the most weight in determining your grade.
 - Assign an Issue to yourself when you make a commitment to own the Issue.
 - Using git with Issues:
   - Once assigned, create a branch using the following naming scheme.
 For example:
     - Assume Issue #1 is titled "Add an about.html page".
     - The branch name could be 1_add_about_page.
   - Regularly a-c-p on your branch.
   - When you have solved the Issue, use a commit message such as "Fix #1".
 This will close the Issue once the branch is merged into master.
   - Create a PR for your branch even if you're not sure whether it'll be merged into master.
   - Ask someone else on your team to review the code in your PR.
   - If changes are required, make them on your branch and push them to GitHub for another review.
   - Once satisfied, let the **reviewer** merge your PR.
 Don't merge your own PR.
   - Keep Issues updated as your make progress in your project.
 - Develop only on branches; master should contain only working versions of your app.
+Consistently use development branches, PRs, and merges.
+- Use concise, meaningful git commit messages.
+- Keep sandbox code organized and under version control as well. **+2 extra credit** for doing this well.
 - Develop the "User's Guide."
 Start with a copy of your user stories, then expand the document as you develop your code.
 Include the guide's main *contents* in your web app (perhaps in an "About" page).

 General workflow advice: